gvwilson/thirdbit/src/fiction/cherne/index.md

 that re-incarnation as a Gifted animal is punishment for sins in a previous life (which is a morally convenient justification for enslaving them).
 Gifted animals in Darp may not own property, but frequently become judges because of their lack of clan ties.
-Their legal and social status in the Regimental Kingdoms, Araña, Praczedt, and Uws varies, but they usually work as bodyguards, tutors, or entertainers, almost always in "partnership" with a human.
+Their legal and social status in the Ninety Kingdoms, Araña, Praczedt, and Uws varies, but they usually work as bodyguards, tutors, or entertainers, almost always in "partnership" with a human.